 Lauren: Although it is a completely different style to my usual interior tastes, the Capri Palace in Anacapri really captured my heart.
 I loved the blend of the crisp blue and white palette in the rooms and some of the more rustic communal spaces.
 The hotel really makes the most of its breathtaking views too with beautifully furnished outdoor spaces that were very hard to leave behind.

-What is the best thing about working at Occa Design?
+What is the best thing about working at OCCA?

-Lauren: Karen and I both love that every day is different.
-The whole team has a great dynamic and our shared passion for ensuring that every project is a success makes it a real joy to be a part of.
+Lauren: We love that every day is different and really enjoy the variety and quality of projects we work on for clients.
+The whole team has a great dynamic and we all share a passion for ensuring that every project is a success – even if that means working till the wee small hours of the morning to hit a deadline.
+These are the things that make the team a real joy and a lot of fun to be a part of.

 Discover more about our FF&E and OS&E service and what we could do for your projectsFF&E Procurement